Top 10 Least Romantic Love Songs You Should Not Play For Your Sweetheart On Valentine’s Day

 1.)
 “Everything About You” – Ugly Kid Joe

-It sounds sweet by the title, but this is actually Ugly Kid Joe’s way of letting you know he hate absolutely everything.
+It sounds sweet by the title, but this is actually Ugly Kid Joe’s way of letting you know he hates absolutely everything.
 More specifically, Joe hates everything about “you,” and he even points out how he actually gets sick when he’s around you.

 2.)
 “I Want You Back” – The Jackson Five